AIM Academy

 AIM Academy is an independent co-educational college prep school serving students with language-based learning differences in grades 1-12.
 AIM was founded in 2006 and moved to its current location in Conshohocken, Pennsylvania in 2012.
 The AIM Institute for Learning & Research provides professional learning opportunities grounded in the Science of Reading including online teacher training courses and access to researchers.

 Location

-The campus is located in Conshohocken, PA across the street from Septa's R-7 Miquon station.
-It is 4 miles from Exit 16A on Rte.
-476 and 4 miles from exit 332 on Rte.
-76 (Schuylkill Expressway).
+The campus is located in Conshohocken, Pennsylvania, across the street from Septa's R-7 Miquon station.
+It is 4 miles from Exit 16A on I-476 and 4 miles from exit 332 on I-76.
 Students come from Philadelphia and its surrounding suburban communities.

 Campus

 The school is located in a century old brick building which originally housed a mill.
 The 60,000 sq. feet interior was designed and technologically enhanced in 2012 and includes classrooms, science labs, art studios, Global Resource Center, and an EEG Lab for in-school research partnerships including with the Haskins Global Literacy Hub.
 A turf field and playground were also added in 2012.
 The AIM Community Center (ACC) featuring a full-sized gymnasium, proscenium stage, blackbox theater, fitness center and classroom spaces for fine arts, media arts, music and drama instruction, was opened in Spring 2016.
 In January 2017, AIM Academy purchased the main school building and 4.5 acre campus from Buccini-Pollin Group.
 In 2021, construction began on a shipping container structure that will house AIM's new bike tech program for students and serve as a memorial to Samuel Ozer '20 who was killed while riding his bike home from work in June 2020.
 Close to 700 people and organizations donated funds for the creation of Sam's Place and Trek Bikes contribute the interior design work for the structure and outfitted it with the tools needed to run the bike tech program.